troglobit/resume/resume.md

 --------------------

 Extensive knowledge of UNIX.
 Both for systems administration and development.
-Intimate knowledge of C, Make and the GNU configure and build system.
-Intermediate knowledge of Python, Perl, and C++.
+Intimate knowledge of C, Make and the GNU configure & build system.
+Intermediate knowledge of Python, Perl, Lua, and C++.

 Some of my open-source projects at <https://github.com/troglobit>:

 finit
-:   A fast and plugin based SysV init replacement focused on embedded
+:   A fast plugin based SysV init replacement focused on embedded
     systems.
 Used in the Westermo WeOS network operating system.
     <https://github.com/troglobit/finit>

 uftpd
-:   Created my own FTP/TFTP server, because all others were
+:   Simple FTP/TFTP server, because all others were too complex.
-    completely useless.

     * FTP with basic anonymous support
-    * TFTP with block-size negotiation
+    * TFTP with block-size negotiation for increased xfer speed

     <https://github.com/troglobit/uftpd>